cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 #### loading(boolean)

-Will show/hide a loading spinner in widget header. **Not allowed in render() and postRender()** methods as it changes store's state leading to render() and postRender() re-run.
+Shows/hides a loading spinner in widget header. **Not allowed in render() and postRender()** methods as it changes store state leading to render() and postRender() re-run.

 #### refresh()

-If we did some actions in the widget that will require fetching the data again (for example we added a record) we can ask the app to refresh only this widget by calling refresh().
+If we did some actions in the widget that require fetching the data again (for example we added a record) we can ask the app to refresh only this widget by calling refresh().

 ### External Libraries